 The ultimate purpose of currency is to ascribe, recognize, save, and trade value, itself.
 This allows value to be recognized and abstracted away from a particular item or service, which thus allows for a freer form of trade that regards the value that has been obtained, rather than specific instances of that value.
 This generalizes value, while also recognizing value.
 By allowing value to abstracted away from the items, pure value can be recognized.
 By recognizing value, that value that existed in the items from which the value was garnered can be recognized and saved, such that the amount of value that is available in the world does not become lost.
 In this way, by saving the value we find in the world, we save the value from becoming lost.

 However, the flaw mentioned previously does exist.
 For instance, can the value of wheat really be directly translated into the value of taxi services, or the value of piloting an airplane?
 While one may argue that the value of wheat represents a value of food, which thus applies to all people, this argument may not hold true for every example.
-For a more illuminating example, let us ponder whether the value of a meteorological forecast (something people use occasionally) can be translated directed into the value of fresh air (an indirect expenditure, often done through selective product selection, charities, and, in modern times, taxes).
-The nature of these two value, which both pertaining to people (who may eat wheat or other foods), is not exactly similar.
+For a more illuminating example, let us ponder whether the value of a meteorological forecast (something people use occasionally) can be translated directed into the value of fresh air (an indirect expenditure, often done through selective product selection, charities, and, in modern times, taxes, in order to promote air cleaning).
+The nature of these two values, which both pertaining to people (who may eat wheat or other foods), is not exactly similar.
 Additionally, different people have different appropriations of the value of various items.
-A good example is the value of music, which is widely diverse in terms of true value — that is, the value that a person perceives — more diverse than the value of wheat.
+A good example is the value of music, which is widely diverse in terms of true value — that is, the value that a person perceives — which is more diverse than the value of wheat.

 I propose a better economic system (and I suspect that the nature of science, itself, uses a system similar to the one I propose, although I only suggest this as a possibility — perhaps the compound word “space-money,” is a fun term to use to refer to this).
 Instead of regulating currency to be of one single denominator, when we know that the value of items varies in nature by what kind of item is being represented, a system could exist, instead, where any form of currency could be created to represent any type of value.
 In this currency system, a number of currencies that approach infinity could possible exist, and in the spirit that the truth is discovered rather than invented, an infinite number of currencies already exist, although their acknowledged utilization bears a finite quality.